Eric J Ma's Website

 • Exit-triggered reviews.
 The first version only spawned reviews at turn thresholds.
 I kept losing the last few turns of a session because I would close the terminal before the threshold fired.
 So I added beforeExit and signal handlers (SIGINT, SIGTERM) to dispatch a final review on shutdown.

 • EARS specifications.
-After the initial build, I had my OpenCode agent write five LLDs and eight EARS specifications for the shipped features.
+After the initial build, I had my OpenCode agent write LLDs and EARS specifications for the shipped features.
 This was partly discipline and partly debugging: the EARS specs allowed me to trace each requirement to actual code paths, and the process surfaced edge cases I had missed.
 I asked the agent to also add @spec annotations in the plugin source linking each code block to its EARS requirement ID.

 • Skill symlinks.
 The initial version created skills in ~/.autolearn/skills/ but did not symlink them into ~/.agents/skills/.
 Skills existed but OpenCode could not discover them.
 The symlink step closed that gap.